How should you go about preparing for your Oxford PPE application, as well as preparing for your other four options?

 Is the admission process for PPE different across universities?

-Choose your university for PPE and start planning
+Choose your university for PPE

 For example, if you have three predicted A-levels (AAA) and are keen on applying to UCL, where the entry requirements are A*AA, there is a possibility that you might get a conditional offer.
 However, if you have three A-levels (ABB) it’s very likely that UCL will not accept you.
 The table below has the entry requirements for all the universities in the UK that offer PPE.